Funnykittens873/ChattScratch/README.md

 # ChattScratch
 The official Scratch Chatting Program for public use!
 Please be good

+INFORMATION Chatt V-SnapFlick does not work!
+If you want to see it in action: go to the SEAROCK beta!

 Please give credit if use in other projects.

 I built this alone because I got bored.
 So all of the programming was done by me sitting on my laptop typing away because I got bored.